 Many injuries are not worth pursuing financially.
 However, broken bones, brain injuries, and spinal cord injuries can result in high medical bills, lost wages, disability or even death.
 When property owners’ negligence results in serious consequences, victims or their families deserve compensation.

-While trips, slips, and falls are the most obvious types of premises liability accidents in Las Vegas, they are not the only ones.
+While trips, slips, and falls are the most obvious types of personal injury accidents in Las Vegas, they are not the only ones.
 Owners of casinos & restaurants can be held responsible for food poisoning, choking, crush injuries, and abuse by security guards.
 Hotels may also be liable for drownings or pool accidents which occur because of unsafe conditions.
 Since the circumstances can vary widely, you should seek legal advice to determine whether you have a case.

 At Nettles Morris Law Firm, we represent clients who have been injured on someone else’s property due to negligence or unsafe conditions.
 If you fall into this category, we will seek to ensure you get the compensation you deserve.
 Let’s look at some of the things we will discuss if you choose to hire us to handle your case.

 Key Considerations in Premises Liability Cases

 One of the first things we need to do is determine exactly how the property owner was negligent.
 As you can appreciate, not every injury is due to negligence.
 If you were walking and texting and you hit your head on a glass door, it will be almost impossible to blame someone else for this.
 However, if you can prove that the property owner failed to address a known hazard which caused your injury, you’ll have a case.

 To win a premises liability case in Las Vegas you’ll have to prove the four basic elements of negligence.
 This means: